 Established in 1994, we graduated our first class of graduate occupational therapy students in August, 1996.
 We received approval from ACOTE in 2015 to start a doctoral program and we admitted our first doctoral class in fall 2016.
 We will no longer be offering the Master degree in occupational therapy.
 Our graduates are prepared for entry-level positions in occupational therapy and often progress rapidly to leadership positions in the field.

-The program offers a rigorous education in both the basic sciences and in occupation-based practice.
+The program offers a rigorous education in both the basic sciences and in occupation-based practice with advanced skills in clinical practice, research, leadership, advoacacy and a capstone experiential project..
 Occupational therapists must learn to participate collaboratively with other health care professionals.
 For this reason, core courses are shared with students in the physical therapy programs.
 Learning to communicate with other health care providers is important in preparation of building teamwork.

 Accreditation Council for Occupational Therapy Education (ACOTE)

 - 4720 Montgomery Lane

-Bethesda, MD 20824-1220
+Suite 200, Bethesda, MD 20814-3449